 Bearded iris are a great addition to the garden for their beautiful flowers in spring and their bold, vertical foliage.
 These plants need to be divided every few years, when flowering declines or the clump becomes crowded.
-This may occur in as little as 2 years or as many as 5.
+This may occur in as little as two years or as many as five.
 Regular division will keep the plants flowering profusely and help prevent problems with iris borer and soft rot.

 Bearded iris can be divided any time after flowering; this is often done in July or August in the Midwest so the replanted portions will have plenty of time to develop new roots and become established before freezing weather arrives.